 Zen encourages stillness and serenity.
 This resonates for many of us, never more so than now, in our age of instant communication.
 We can feel bombarded with texts and emails, demands on our time and attention.
 Perhaps it is only by being still that we can best respond to each other and the world.
 Pico Iyer thinks so.
 When he was twenty-nine, Iyer left New York for the contemplation of Kyoto, and he writes movingly about it in The Lady and the Monk.
 In a new book and TED talk, The Art of Stillness, he argues for the restorative power of slowing down and being fully present.
 Iyer gives an analogy: It’s like our lives are a huge screen or canvas, but we are too close, too caught up in all the details, the thousands of spots of paint or pixels.
 It is only by stepping back that we can gain the proper perspective.
 And from this quiet place we can engage with others in a meaningful way.
 Central to all Travel Pursuits are the Shared Inquiry discussions.
 I’m especially looking forward to how we speak and listen as a group after we have been touched by contemplative nature of classical Japan.

 Kyoto is the Florence of the East.
 It is the city that I as a Western artist most want to visit.
 I can understand why Japanese art had such an important influence on Whistler, Degas, and Van Gogh.
-This theme is explored in a new exhibition at the Asian Art Museum in San Francisco, Looking East: How Japan Inspired Monet, Van Gogh, and Other Western Artists.
-I’m excited to see it, and I will be writing a blog post on the show.
-If you have any thoughts about Kyoto and our Travel Pursuit, we look forward to hearing from you.
+If you have any thoughts about Kyoto and our tour, we look forward to hearing from you.

 Photo credits: Jim G on Flickr, Ryoanji rock garden